How can your business avoid them?

-Pitfall one: Dismissing Human Resources (HR) as a secondary
+Pitfall 1: Dismissing the importance of Human Resources (HR)

 All too often businesses are unsure of how to handle HR and assume that their own common sense and connections will solve their personnel problems for them.
 When looking to fill a new position, they simply ask their employees if they know anyone that might be a good fit.
 If that doesn't work, maybe they put the word out on LinkedIn and a few other sites.
 The process of interviewing and training often receives even less attention.
 And tracking such key metrics as employee engagement and employee satisfaction through workforce analytics often never comes up at all.
 But it doesn't have to be this way.
 By placing HR at the center of the enterprise through robust recruiting, structured training, and in-depth workforce analytics, businesses can put the spotlight back on their employees, which can only help them shine.

-Pitfall two: Neglecting to adopt a long-term financial business model
+Pitfall 2: Neglecting to adopt a long-term financial business model

-Pitfall three: Ignoring the value of managed services
+Pitfall 3: Ignoring the value of managed services

 Many businesses make the mistake of trying to do everything in-house, even when they have no in-house expertise in an important area of their business.
 For example, many businesses have particular difficulty with accounting.
 Some companies simply fail to realize the importance of a year-round accounting strategy until it's too late.
 Other organizations realize the importance of accounting, but can't afford to hire one or more of the full-time CPAs generally found in larger companies.
 This is where managed services comes in.
 Keeping to our example, a managed service provider (MSP) that specializes in accounting can bridge the gap by managing the books, monitoring the numbers, and providing high-level accounting expertise year-round on an as-needed basis that falls well within your budget.

 When a company can't afford to hire a full-time employee to address a key technical area of their business, such as payroll, they often make the mistake of trying to wing it.
 This can lead to a number of pressing problems as current staff spread themselves too thin and struggle in areas they know little about.
-For example, there are a host of complex, highly specialized tasks involved in payroll administration, including IRS compliance; benefits administration; time and attendance records; job costing and certified payroll reports; and so on.
+For example, there are a host of complex, highly specialized tasks involved in payroll administration, including: IRS compliance, benefits administration, time and attendance records, job costing, and certified payroll reports.
 Investing in a best-of-breed specialized software solution can make all the difference.
 When shopping around, look for a modern, cloud-based, human capital management (HCM) platform with highly qualified support staff.

-From the vantage of avoiding pitfalls, rather than following rules, we've explored four of the most common concerns that modern businesses need to address.
-In this context, the first pitfall is treating HR as a mere nice-to-have, which you can remedy by turning the spotlight back on your employees with robust recruiting, structured training, and in-depth workforce analytics.
-The second pitfall is failing to adopt a long-term financial business model, which you can remedy by committing to a far-sighted plan that places as much emphasis on profitability as it does on growth.
-The third pitfall is failing to recognize the value of managed services, which you can remedy by reaching out to a team of highly qualified specialists that can provide expertise, such as accounting services, on an as-needed basis.
-And the fourth and final pitfall is failing to leverage specialized software solutions, which you can remedy by investing in cloud-based, best-of-breed platforms that simplify and automate complex, time-consuming tasks faced by your business every day.
+We've explored four of the most common concerns that modern businesses need to address.
+Pitfall 1 treats HR as a mere luxury, which overlooks the affects it can have on employee retention and engagement.
+The remedy: turn the spotlight back onto your employees with robust recruiting, structured training, and in-depth workforce analytics.
+Pitfall 2 fails to adopt a long-term financial business model.
+The remedy: commit to a far-sighted plan that places as much emphasis on profitability as it does on growth.
+Pitfall 3 fails to recognize the value of managed services.
+The remedy: reach out to a team of highly qualified specialists that can provide expertise, such as accounting services, on an as-needed basis.
+Pitfall 4 fails to leverage specialized software solutions.
+The remedy: invest in cloud-based, best-of-breed platforms that simplify and automate complex, time-consuming tasks faced by your business every day.